If you want to take a weekend trip in California, this guide includes more than five dozen places you can go for a quick getaway.

 Paso Robles is the center of an emerging wine area, gradually transitioning from an agricultural community into a center of wine and cuisine.

-Paso Robles is popular for wine tasting, outdoor recreationContinue to 12 of 17 below.
+Paso Robles is popular for wine tasting and outdoor recreation.

 Pebble Beach - Pismo Beach - Point Reyes and Marin - Redondo Beach